 Everybody believe an experiment, except the one who did it.

-Nobody believes the simulation, except the one who did it.
+Nobody believes a simulation result, except the one who did it.

 We have all come across the phrase "garbage in, garbage out" which has originated from software development (attributed to be coined by George Fuechsel, an IBM programmer and instructor).
 However, this is equally valid for any 'computer' program where the validity of input decides the correctness of the output.
 In case of CFD simulations, the term 'validity' refers to the "appropriateness and accuracy" of the input data for numerical simulations.
 Validation of CFD models is a necessity.
 These numerical tools are used for different applications and no internal checks are implemented inside the program for the correctness of CFD results.
 Hence, anybody and everybody who are using CFD simulation tools must make "validation of CFD results" an integral part of their simulation process and activities.